Here is our step-by-step guide to the FHA home loan refinance process.

 - You’re required to work with an FHA home loan-approved mortgage company

 That case number shows that the loan has been insured by the FHA.
-You can also look at your monthly mortgage bill, which will also reference the FHA on it.
+You can also look at your monthly mortgage bill, which will also reference the FHA-type loan you have.
 Finally, you can even ask any FHA-approved lender to check on your home’s FHA status.

-It’s important to only refinance if there is a benefit to you.
+It’s important to only refinance if it benefits you.
 I know that sounds so simple; however, too many homeowners refinance when they shouldn’t.
-Benefits include lowering your home loan interest rate, shortening your term, and/or obtaining cash out.
+Benefits include lowering their home loan interest rate, shortening their term, and/or obtaining cash out.

 If you are considering a cash-out FHA home loan refinance, make sure the cash out is being used to pay off high-interest debt, educational or medical expenses, or remodel the home.